Continuing Education Activity

 Potassium is an essential mineral constituent of the human body and is the chief cation found within the intracellular fluid of all cells.
-Multiple salts of potassium exist and can be useful as a medication for a wide range of indications.
+Multiple potassium salts exist and can be useful as a medication for a wide range of indications.
 Since potassium is an essential electrolyte usually sourced through our diet, any condition in which a patient is unable to maintain their dietary intake is an indication for exogenous replenishment of potassium.
-Hence, the recommendation is to include potassium is included in electrolyte replacement regimens and form a part of intravenous maintenance fluids in adult as well as pediatric patients or as routine prophylaxis following surgery.
+Hence, the recommendation is to include potassium in electrolyte replacement regimens and form a part of intravenous maintenance fluids in adult and pediatric patients or as routine prophylaxis following surgery.

-The chief indication for potassium administration is potassium deficiency or hypokalemia, a condition in which the level of serum potassium falls below a critical range.
-Hypokalemia can occur due to multiple reasons, mainly inadequate intake of potassium such as in the condition of malnutrition, malabsorption, debilitation, prolonged parenteral nutrition without potassium or excessive losses of potassium such as vomiting, diarrhea, excessive drainage of gastrointestinal fluids, dialysis, renal diseases, diabetic ketoacidosis, hyperadrenalism, use of diuretics, corticosteroids and amphotericin B. Hyperactivity of adrenal cortex called as Cushing syndrome is an another important causes of hypokalemia.
+The chief indication for potassium administration is potassium deficiency or hypokalemia, a condition in which serum potassium level falls below a critical range.
+Hypokalemia can occur due to multiple reasons, mainly inadequate intake of potassium such as in the condition of malnutrition, malabsorption, debilitation, prolonged parenteral nutrition without potassium, or excessive losses of potassium such as vomiting, diarrhea, excessive drainage of gastrointestinal fluids, dialysis, renal diseases, diabetic ketoacidosis, hyperadrenalism, use of diuretics, corticosteroids and amphotericin B. Hyperactivity of adrenal cortex called as Cushing syndrome is another important cause of hypokalemia.
 Metabolic alkalosis can also cause hypokalemia by shifting potassium from the extracellular to the intracellular compartment.

 Other recommended indications for potassium salts include:

-Hypertension: Adequate intake of potassium is a recommendation to prevent the development of hypertension.
+Hypertension: Adequate intake of potassium is recommended to prevent the development of hypertension.
 Prescribers also give potassium supplements to improve blood pressure control in patients with known hypertension.

-Arrhythmia: When cardiac glycoside toxicity occurs as a result of a loss of potassium or in certain tachyarrhythmias following cardiac surgery.
+Arrhythmia: It is recommended when cardiac glycoside toxicity occurs due to a loss of potassium or in certain tachyarrhythmias following cardiac surgery.

 Hyperthyroidism: Potassium iodide is prescribed as an oral adjunctive medication in the immediate preoperative period for patients with hyperthyroidism undergoing thyroidectomy.
 It is also useful as an adjunct treatment of patients critically ill with thyrotoxicosis crisis.

-Radiation protection: Oral potassium iodide can help to protect the thyroid gland by blocking thyroidal uptake of radioactive iodine isotopes either from environmental hazards or during treatment with radiopharmaceuticals.
+Radiation protection: Oral potassium iodide can help protect the thyroid gland by blocking thyroid hormone uptake of radioactive iodine isotopes either from environmental hazards or during treatment with radiopharmaceuticals.